Parquery/spurplus/README.rst

     import spurplus

-    # re-try on connection failure; sftp client and the underlying spur SshShell are automatically closed when
+    # Re-try on connection failure; sftp client and the underlying spur SshShell
-    # shell is closed.
+    # are automatically closed when the shell is closed.
+    with spurplus.connect_with_retries(
-    with spurplus.connect_with_retries(hostname='some-machine.example.com', username='devop') as shell:
+            hostname='some-machine.example.com', username='devop') as shell:
         p = pathlib.Path('/some/directory')

-        # create a directory
+        # Create a directory
         shell.mkdir(remote_path=p, parents=True, exist_ok=True)

-        # write a file
+        # Write a file
         shell.write_text(remote_path=p/'some-file', text='hello world!')

-        # read from a file
+        # Read from a file
         text = shell.read_text(remote_path=p/'some-file')

-        # change the permissions
+        # Change the permissions
         shell.chmod(remote_path=p/'some-file', mode=0o444)

+        # Sync a local directory to a remote.
+        # Only differing files are uploaded,
+        # files missing locally are deleted before the transfer and
+        # the permissions are mirrored from the local.
+        sync_to_remote(
+            local_path="/some/local/directory",
+            remote_path="/some/remote/directory",
+            delete=spurplus.Delete.BEFORE,
+            preserve_permissions = True)

-        # stat the file
+        # Stat the file
         print("The stat of {}: {}".format(p/'some-file', shell.stat(p/'some-file')))

-        # use a wrapped SFTP client
+        # Use a wrapped SFTP client
         sftp = shell.as_sftp()
-        # do something with the SFTP
+        # Do something with the SFTP
         for attr in sftp.listdir_iter(path=p.as_posix()):
             do_something(attr.filename, attr.st_size)